 September is right around the corner, which means that National Preparedness Month (NPM) will soon be in full swing.
 The National Safety Council (NSC) uses this time to foster awareness around the ways you can prepare yourselves and families for any disaster that could impact your facilities, homes, and communities.
-The NPM theme for the month is Prepared, Not Scared.
+The NPM theme for the month is Disasters Don’t Wait.
+Make Your Plan Today.

 To evaluate whether your business is prepared for an emergency, see whether you can answer “yes” to each of these questions: